 For many of our customers, our standard track curves work well and do save money on construction costs.
 But special projects that require more visual impact, a custom curve is the answer.

 Dynamic Closures is the only security door manufacturer that can make custom curves in-house.
 Whether you’re looking for security grilles in Toronto, Montreal, Calgary, Vancouver, or Edmonton.
 This can save you days or even weeks on your project.
 Our custom curves have the added benefit of tighter tolerances than anywhere else in the industry.

 If you’re wondering how to work with us to get the custom curve you need for your project, you’ll be surprised at how easy it is.
-Even if you’re in the United States, security grilles in Portland, Atlanta, San Francisco, Salt Lake City, Seattle, Nashville, Boston, Austin TX, Houston, Denver, Chicago, Miami, New Jersey and New York City.
+Even if you’re in the United States, security grilles in Portland, Atlanta, San Antonio, San Francisco, Salt Lake City, Seattle, Nashville, Boston, Austin TX, Houston, Denver, Chicago, Miami, Fort Lauderdale, New Jersey, New York City and Manhattan.